Click here and sign up to be the first to know.

 Read3 directly supports the latest expert recommendations from MIT, Harvard and Tufts Universities.
 Findings reinforce the importance of building accuracy and automaticity at the start of the learn-to-read process.
 Read3 integrates fluency and decoding strategies with phonics from the outset through our learning system evident in every lesson as:

-that goes with
+that go with

 letters in words